rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

 touch deployment.yaml route.yaml service.yaml
 ```

-#### 3. open the deployment.yaml file in VScode and create a deployment menifast, Dont forget to edit with your UseName
+#### 3. open the deployment.yaml file in VScode and create a deployment menifast, Dont forget to edit with your UserName

 ```YAML
 kind: Deployment